-- Authorizes funding to support a 4.5 percent pay raise for military members and a 2 percent pay raise for Department of Defense civilian employees. - Increases monthly basic pay for junior enlisted servicemembers in the grades of E-1 through E-3, in addition to the force-wide pay raise. - Amends the Military Selective Service Act to require the registration of women for Selective Service. - Authorizes an increase of \$80 million in Impact Aid (\$50.0 million for supplemental Impact Aid, and \$30.0 million for Impact Aid for military children with severe disabilities). - Requires a comprehensive brain health and trauma demonstration program to provide coordinated, integrated, multi-specialist evaluations, treatment initiation, and aftercare coordination in a highly condensed model for members of the Armed Forces and their families. - Directs a review of DOD research on traumatic brain injury, including injuries related to blast overpressure or blast exposure, and establishes DOD roles and responsibilities for the mitigation and treatment of traumatic brain injury. - Requires a plan to ensure servicemembers' access to safe, high-quality pharmaceutical products and eliminate or mitigate risks in the pharmacy supply chain. - Authorizes increased funding to support the re-establishment of the Troops-to-Teachers program. - Authorizes a one-year extension of certain expiring bonus and special pays. - Increases the maximum annual skill proficiency bonus to \$55,000. - Increases the maximum accession bonus for the health professions scholarship and financial assistance program from \$20,000 to \$100,000.
+- Authorizes funding to support a 4.5 percent pay raise for military members and a 2 percent pay raise for Department of Defense civilian employees. - Authorizes a 10 percent pay raise for junior enlisted servicemembers in the grades of E-1 through E-4, in addition to the 4.5 percent force-wide pay raise. - Expands eligibility for the Basic Needs Allowance to military households that earn up to 200 percent of the federal poverty guidelines. - Authorizes an increase of \$70 million in Impact Aid (\$50.0 million for supplemental Impact Aid, and \$20.0 million for Impact Aid for military children with severe disabilities). - Requires a comprehensive brain health and trauma demonstration program to provide coordinated, integrated, multi-specialist evaluations, treatment initiation, and aftercare coordination in a highly condensed model for members of the Armed Forces and their families. - Directs the establishment of a traumatic brain injury oversight strategy and action plan, including establishing DOD roles and responsibilities for the mitigation and treatment of traumatic brain injury (TBI), development of standardized, 72-hour follow-up requirements for TBI patients, and a review of current brain injury diagnostic tools. - Requires a plan to ensure servicemembers' access to safe, high-quality pharmaceutical products and eliminate or mitigate risks in the pharmacy supply chain. - Authorizes a one-year extension of certain expiring bonus and special pays. - Increases the maximum annual skill proficiency bonus to \$55,000. - Increases the maximum accession bonus for the health professions scholarship and financial assistance program from \$20,000 to \$100,000. - Expands travel and transportation allowance to move or store privately owned vehicles.